umarluqman/geo-nft/README.md

 - On-chain NFT generated via SVG, inspired by Uniswap LP NFT.
 - Only owner (Ownable contract) can mint NFT at `localhost:3000/location/add`
 - Owner can mint any places using Google Places autocomplete.
-- User can buy NFT and see their own NFT.
+- User can buy NFT and see their own NFT and where the NFT is located in the map.

 ## Roadmap